 - In most cases, less is more.
 When it comes to using compression in the mastering stage, less is often more.
 Mastering focuses on subtle changes to the mix that should ultimately add a final glimmer and glue to your mix.
 Start with a high threshold and low ratios and adjust as needed while compressing on the master bus.
 Don't use more compression than you need to, or it could easily translate to a lifeless mix, or worse, distortion.

 - Give your ears a rest.
-One of the trickiest parts about mastering or mixing for that matter is the inevitable complications that come with ear fatigue.
+One of the trickiest parts about mastering and mixing is the inevitable complications that come with ear fatigue.
 If you choose to master your mix yourself, give your ears time to rest before settling on the final version of your track.
 You may have to go through multiple iterations of settings before finding the right compression balance for your mix and master.

 - Outsource when needed.
 Strategically outsourcing the mastering process can make sense for a lot of producers, especially when you take into account factors like ear fatigue.
 There's no shame in hiring a mastering engineer or utilizing a service like Emastered to provide you with a studio-quality master within a number of minutes.